 Mortgage interest rates can change, which means the amount you repay could go up if your interest rate rises.

-You can get interest rates that are fixed for up to ten years.
-This means you will pay the same amount each month until the fixed rate deal ends.
+However, you can get mortgages that fix their interest rates for up to 10 years.
+This means you can be sure you will pay the same amount each month until the fixed rate deal ends.

-You can also get other types of interest rate:
+You can also get mortgages with other types of interest rate: